 ARTICLE 8: INTERINSTITUTIONAL FACULTY SENATE (IFS)

 8.1 Inter-institutional Faculty Senate.
-Created by the State Board of Higher Education in 1970, the Inter-institutional Faculty Senate (IFS) brings together faculty voices from all 7 OUS institutions.
-The University of Oregon has three voting IFS members, as follows: 1) the President of the University of Oregon Senate; 2) the President-Elect (Vice President) of the University of Oregon Senate; 3) a member of the Statutory Faculty, who will serve for a term of two years.
-The Statutory Faculty member will be elected no later than June 1, 2015.
+Created by the State Board of Higher Education in 1970, the Inter-institutional Faculty Senate (IFS) brings together faculty voices from.
+The University of Oregon has three voting IFS members, as follows: 1) the President of the University of Oregon Senate; 2) the President-Elect (Vice President) of the University of Oregon Senate; 3) a member of the Statutory Faculty, who will serve for a term of two years..
 Future elections for this position will be held during the Senate meeting when the election for the President-Elect (Vice President) of the UO Senate is held.